epfl-ada/ada-2023-project-cinemada/Readme.md

 # Cinemada - Project 2
 ## Title: How do the roles of an actor influence their career?
 ## Abstract:

+In the world of cinema,  some actors often find themselves typecast, portraying specific personas across various movies, thereby becoming associated with particular genres and character archetypes.
+Some shine on the blockbuster’s screen and are known worldwide and acclaimed by the critics, meanwhile others are less popular and struggle to make a name for themselves in the industry.
+But how did they get there?
+Many actors tried to do the same but have not been as successful.
+How do the career trajectories differ between these two groups?
+This project aims to guide an actor wanna-be in his quest to success.
+To do so, we aim to analyze different actor’s trajectories depending on their success and understand its correlation with their first roles personas (romance, comedy, action,..) and role class (lead, secondary…).

 ## Research Questions:
-- Does an actor's debut role define their career and the types of roles they will play?
+- Does an actor's first roles define their career and the types of roles they will play?
 - Is it a key to success to subsequently cast in more expensive movies?
 - What is better for the actor's career: a lead role in a less-known/lower-budget movie or a secondary role in a successful/higher-budget movie?
 - What is the importance of a lead role for the actor's career?
 Is it possible to make a successful career only with a secondary roles?

 ## Additional Datasets:
 - TMDB Database